-I got three kids right now who eat more than I do.
+I got three kids at home who eat more than I do.
 The result is a grocery bill which can be ridiculously high if we don’t shop smart and look for savings.
-It’s with this in mind that I present some brilliantly simple ways to save money at the grocery store.
+It’s with this in mind that I present some brilliantly simple ways to save money at the grocery store, especially for those who’d rather not spend their evening with a pair of scissors clipping coupons.
 I hope they help you save, I know they really help us on a monthly basis.

 1. Gotta Have a List